-For these reasons, our drinks are naturally fermented, with no additives or flavourings.
-We select exquisite loose-leaf teas with the same respect that a winemaker affords their grapes, and ferment with the same care and passion as a fine wine.
-Champagne makers would never flavour their lovingly-crafted produce, and we believe the same approach can be taken at REAL.
+Each year, we select exquisite loose-leaf teas with the same respect that a winemaker affords their grapes, and ferment with the same care and passion as a fine wine.
+We add nothing before, nor extract anything afterwards.

 All tea comes from the same plant: Camellia Sinensis.
 But as with grapes, not all teas are equal.
 The quality of the tea depends upon the soil, the situation, local climate, and how the tea is processed.